Virumaaharish/LU-Decomposition/README.md

 print(U)

-Program to find the LU Decomposition of a matrix.
+(ii) Program to find the LU Decomposition of a matrix.

 Developed by: Virumaa harish M